percona/everest-doc/docs/quick-install.md

 To quickly get started with Percona Everest, install it using Helm.

+!!! info "Alternative installation option"
+    Helm is the easiest way to install Percona Everest.
+However, if you prefer another method, you can also install Percona Everest using the CLI.
+Refer to the section [here](install/installEverest.md) to get started.

 ## Prerequisites

 Before getting started with Percona Everest, do the following: